 When working in the commercial painting industry where there is exposure to risks from fall from heights, duty holders should apply a risk management approach to ensure the selection of suitable control measures.

 Risk management involves identifying the hazards, evaluating the consequences and the likelihood of harm that may result from the hazard, deciding and implementing control measures to prevent or minimise the level of the risk from the hazard and monitoring the effectiveness of the control measures to ensure they remain working correctly.
-The How to Manage Work Health Safety Risks Code of Practice 2011 (PDF, 1.02 MB) provides further guidance on hazard identification and risk management.
+The How to manage work health and safety risks code of practice 2021 (PDF, 0.65 MB) provides further guidance on hazard identification and risk management.

-When deciding and implementing control measures associated with the risk of fall from heights, obligation holders should also consider the hierarchy of control measures to manage the risk of falls as detailed in the Managing the Risks of Falls Code of Practice 2011 (PDF, 3.9 MB) .
+When deciding and implementing control measures associated with the risk of fall from heights, obligation holders should also consider the hierarchy of control measures to manage the risk of falls as detailed in the Managing the risk of falls at workplaces code of practice 2021 (PDF, 3.9 MB).

 - Date of offence: